It’s good to have choices.

 The routing software options available to you vary in their functionality.
 Generally, the larger your fleet, and the more complex your routing challenge, the more advanced functionality you will require.

-The diagram below illustrates a general pattern of software choice, along with the common mistakes organisations make when choosing routing software.
+The diagram below illustrates a general pattern of software choice, along with the common mistakes fleet owners make when choosing routing software.

-On the left side, you’ll find basic SaaS solutions that can handle just about all the route planning and scheduling requirements of small (< 10 vehicles), less complex operations.
+On the left side, you’ll find basic SaaS solutions that can handle just about all the route planning and scheduling requirements of small (< 10 trucks), less complex operations.
 But they may not have some critical functionality required by larger fleets with more complex needs.
-For such companies, this can be a danger zone when choosing routing software.
-The promise of an easy, quick-to-implement routing solution is a powerful lure to busy transport professionals, but the potential functionality gap can result in profit-draining inefficiencies for the business.
+For such companies, this can be a “danger zone” when choosing routing software.
+The promise of an easy, quick-to-implement routing solution is a powerful lure to busy transportation professionals, but the potential functionality gap can result in profit-draining inefficiencies for the business.

 On the right side of the functionality axis are software providers with the more advanced capabilities often required by larger fleets (see “best route” diagram for just a partial list of factors that routing software should consider).
-Such full-featured software packages, while they offer the benefit of being future-proof as your needs grow, might exceed the requirements of more basic vehicle operations.
+Such full-featured software packages, while they offer the benefit of being “future-proof” as your needs grow, might actually exceed the requirements of more basic fleet operations.
 Too many “bucks” for the “bang” you really require.

 For fleets of 10 or less that distribute from a single warehouse, requirements are straightforward, and an out-of-the-box SaaS solution will most likely get the job done at a budget-friendly price.

-For larger fleets of 500 or more, software choices are limited to robust packages with comprehensive functionality that can handle both core routing requirements and more advanced requirements like dynamic routing and business modelling.
+For large fleets of 500 or more, software choices are limited to robust packages with comprehensive functionality that can handle both core routing requirements and more advanced requirements like dynamic routing and business modeling.